 I will say that I am quite happy to see a trend in body acceptance as of late.

 I have noticed quite a few food bloggers promoting that and I am hoping that I have a little bit to do with that.

 The more people we can get on board with wanting to like their bodies they better the world can be!

 And now the photo worthy food….last week I was addicted to all things eggnog and this week it’s peppermint bark. 🙂

-Enter the Peppermint Bark Red Velvet Cupcake with Hot Chocolate Whipped Cream Frosting.
+Enter the Peppermint Bark Red Velvet Cupcakes with Hot Chocolate Whipped Cream Frosting.

 You can of course just leave out the peppermint bark and make red velvet cupcakes with hot chocolate frosting but this is holiday time and that’s my excuse for getting to throw peppermint bark into anything I want.

 I personally use Trader Joe’s peppermint bark baking pieces that they sell but if you don’t have that as an option you can always make your own or buy some.

 I mean red velvet.